Barium Hydroxide Ammonium Thiocyanate

 ΔG = ΔH - TΔS

 In this reaction, ΔH is positive (endothermic), meaning the reaction absorbs heat.
-The ΔS, however, is also positive because the dissolution of the solid reactants leads to an increase in disorder.
-The positive entropy term contributes to the overall spontaneity of the reaction, especially at room temperature.
+And the ΔS, however, is also positive because the dissolution of the solid reactants leads to an increase in disorder.
+Now, the positive entropy term contributes to the overall spontaneity of the reaction, especially at room temperature.
 At higher temperatures, the TΔS term becomes more significant, potentially overcoming the positive ΔH to ensure spontaneity.

 The Role of Hydration and Lattice Energies